AskMelAi/melmazaiwana/README.md

 Welcome to my GitHub!
 I'm passionate about helping organizations especially small and mid-sized businesses adopt and deploy AI solutions that **actually work**.
 With 12+ years of experience spanning government and private sectors, I now specialize in **AI implementation strategy**, **data engineering**, and **human-centered AI adoption**.

-Currently pursuing my Master’s in Data Science at Harvard (Class of 2026), I’m focused on real-world, responsible AI solutions with lasting impact.
+Currently I am pursuing my Master’s degree in Data Science at Harvard (Class of 2026), I’m focused on real-world, responsible AI solutions with lasting impact.

 ---